millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 Task 5
 ------

-Using your function from task 4, plot the k values from 1 to 10 (x-axis) and the accuracies (y-axis).
+Using your function from Task 4, plot the effect of the parameter k as a function of the accuracies (k values 1-10 on the x-axis and the accuracies on the y-axis).

 * Use a test size of 0.2 and a random seed of 39
 * Title the plot ``"KNN Classifier Accuracy vs k Value"``